hpi-schul-cloud/schulcloud-nextcloud/README.md

 The NextCloud instance will be available at [`http://nextcloud.localhost:9090/`](http://nextcloud.localhost:9090/).
 For the admin login, use [`http://nextcloud.localhost:9090/login?noredir=1`](http://nextcloud.localhost:9090/login?noredir=1).
 You may login into the instance with username `admin` and password `admin`.
+Otherwise you will automatically redirected from social login to the schulcloud login page.

 The s3 bucket (minio console) will be available at [`http://storage.localhost:9101/buckets/nextcloud/browse`](http://storage.localhost:9101/buckets/nextcloud/browse)